nikolaydubina/go-ml-benchmarks/README.md

 Next, it is common to run Go service in a backed form and on Linux platform, thus we do not consider other deployment options.
 In work bellow, we compare typical implementations on how this inference task can be achieved.

-- [ ] validate that prediction is the same
 - [ ] illustration of latencies breakdowns
 - [ ] system level profiling with perf